JCDS, Boston’s Jewish Community Day School, Watertown, MA

-A JCDS teacher models the core values of a JCDS education: integrity, perseverance/resiliency, curiosity, multiple perspectives/empathy, problem-solving, reflection and evidence, and creates a student-centered, rigorous, play-infused learning environment for students.
+A JCDS teacher models the core values of a JCDS education: integrity, perseverance/resiliency, curiosity, multiple perspectives/empathy, problem solving, reflection and evidence, and creates a student-centered, rigorous, play-infused learning environment for students.

 - Evaluate the progress of students and discuss progress results with students, parents and administrators;

-- Develop course materials and curriculum content;
+- Develop course materials;

 - Set up and maintain a classroom space that supports a project based approach to instruction;

 - Identify children’s individual learning needs and design learning experiences to support them;

 - Work to ensure a cohesive, rigorous, loving classroom environment